FREQUENTLY ASKED QUESTIONS

 Do you plan on offering AP classes or dual credit courses?

 Although we do not plan to offer AP designated classes at this time, the rigor of those classes will be integrated into every subject.
 As with many other high academic schools, OCA will allow for their students to take AP exams because the content courses will meet or go beyond AP expectations.
 As we hire faculty and hear of the personal interest of our students, OCA may arrange for students to take AP exams.
-Dual credit courses will also be offered.

 Will OCA be an accredited school?